 Hand Wash

 Fill your basin with lukewarm water.
-Use wool-specific detergent if possible.
+If possible, use a wool-specific detergent.
 Leave your boxer briefs soaking for 15 minutes.
-Agitate the clothing and rub lightly together if required.
+Agitate the clothing and rub lightly together if necessary.
 Squeeze out excess water, but do not twist or wring.
 Thoroughly rinse.

 Drying

-Whether you hand or machine wash, to extend the life of your boxer briefs, we do not recommend putting them into a clothes dryer.
-If you have to, tumble dry at a low temperature.
+Whether you hand or machine wash, I do not recommend putting your boxer briefs in a clothes dryer to extend their life.
+If you need a tumble dryer, set it to a low temperature.

 More recommended products from Unbound Merino